-For objective 3, the topic of interest shifted from precipitation to snow water equivalent (SWE), following a similar methodology.
-Snow water equivalent measures the amount of water stored in snowpack, and thus is an important factor in predicting the timing and amount of snowmelt runoff.
-NOAA's National Operational Hydrologic Remote Sensing Center (NOHRSC) is currently used by WRCC to monitor SWE.
-NOHRSC produces high-quality, 1km2 resolution measurements on a daily time-scale.
+For objective 3, the topic of interest shifted from precipitation to SWE but followed a similar methodology to that of the precipitation data.
+SWE measures the amount of water stored in snowpack, and thus is an important factor in predicting the timing and amount of snowmelt runoff.
+NOAA's NOHRSC is currently used by WRCC to monitor SWE.
+NOHRSC produces high-quality, 1km2–resolution, measurements on a daily time-scale.
 The ability of NOHRSC, a satellite-derived estimate, to measure SWE was evaluated by comparing it to ground-based measurements from SNOTEL and the California Snow Survey.
 Correlations and disparities using scatter plots were analyzed, maps of SWE normals and anomalies displaying both satellite and in situ data were displayed, and a benefits map for the WRCC’s consideration was produced.

 IV.
 Results & Discussion